 - Are there any creative ideas shown? - Is there anything particularly innovative in its execution? - Have the student(s) created something different?

-30%: Understanding of the NHS
+40%: Understanding of the chosen role

 - Understanding of role in job advertisement and what it involves such as duties and tasks. - Understanding of entry routes to chosen career including qualifications and skills needed.